amitxv/PC-Tuning/docs/post-install.md

 ## OOBE Setup

 Do not connect to the Internet until the [Merge the Registry Files](#merge-the-registry-files) section.
-Avoid using a password as the service list used will break user password functionality after the **Services-Disable.bat** script is ran.
+Avoid using a password as the service list used will break user password functionality after the ``Services-Disable.bat`` script is run.

-If you are configuring Windows 11, press **Shift + F10** to open CMD and run the following command ``oobe\BypassNRO.cmd``.
-This will unlock the **I don't have internet** option demonstrated in the video examples below.
+If you are configuring Windows 11, press ``Shift+F10`` to open CMD and run the following command ``oobe\BypassNRO.cmd``.
+This will unlock the ``I don't have internet`` option demonstrated in the video examples below.

 - See [media/oobe-windows7-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows7-example.mp4)

 - See [media/oobe-windows8-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows8-example.mp4)

 - See [media/oobe-windows10+-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows10+-example.mp4)

 ## Activate Windows